Connecting to the Instrument

 A device connected over USB can be automatically connected to by the Data Server because there is only a single host PC to which the device interface is physically connected.

-auto-connect = on
+auto-connect = on¶

 If a device is attached via a USB cable, a connection will be established automatically by the Data Server.
 This is the default behavior.

-auto-connect = off
+auto-connect = off¶

-To disable automatic connection via USB, add the following command line argument when starting the Data Server: --auto-connect=off
+To disable automatic connection via USB, add the following command line

-This is achieved by right clicking the LabOne Data Server shortcut in the Start menu, selecting "Properties" and adding the text to the Target field as shown in Figure 7.
+This is achieved by right clicking the LabOne Data Server shortcut in the Start menu, selecting "Properties" and adding the text to the Target field as shown in Figure 6.

-1GbE Connectivity
+1GbE Connectivity¶

 There are three methods for connecting to the device via 1GbE:

-Multicast DHCP
+- Multicast DHCP

-Multicast point-to-point (P2P)
+- Multicast point-to-point (P2P)

-Static Device IP
+- Static Device IP

 Multicast DHCP is the simplest and preferred connection method.
 Other connection methods can become necessary when using network configurations that conflict with local policies.
 This particularly concerns the enabling of Jumbo frames, which is an essential setting for good performance when using high data transfer rates.

-Multicast DHCP
+Multicast DHCP¶

 The most straightforward TCP/IP connection method is to rely on a network configuration to recognize the UHF Instrument.
 When connecting the instrument to a local area network (LAN), the DHCP server will assign an IP address to the instrument like to any PC in the network.
 In case of restricted networks, the network administrator may be required to register the device on the network by means of the MAC address.
 The MAC address is indicated on the back panel of the instrument.
 The LabOne Data Server will detect the device in the network by means of a multicast.

-if it does not get the address from the DHCP server.
+if it does not get the

 Requirements

-Network supports multicast
+- Network supports multicast

-Multicast Point-to-Point
+Multicast Point-to-Point¶

 Setting up a point-to-point (P2P) network consisting only of the host computer and the UHF Instrument avoids problems related to special network policies.
 Since it is nonetheless necessary to stay connected to the internet, it is recommended to install two network cards in the computer, one of which is used for network connectivity (e.g. internet), the other can be used for connecting to the Instrument.
 Notebooks can generally profit from wireless LAN for internet connection.